UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_end.md

 By the end of the module, students are expected to:

+- Evaluate the readability, complexity and performance of a function
+- Write Docstrings for functions following the NumPy/SciPy format
+- Write comments within a function to improve readability
+- Write and design functions with default arguments
-- Explain the DRY principle and how it can be useful.
+- Explain the importance of scoping and environments in Python as they relate to functions
-- Write conditional statements with `if`, `elif` and `else` to run different code, depending on the input.
-- Write `for` loops to repeatedly run code.
-- Describe the expected outcome of code with nested loops.
+- Formulate test cases to prove a function design specification
-- Define and use a named function that accepts parameters and returns values.
+- Use test-driven development principles to define a function that accepts parameters, returns values and passes all tests
+- Handle errors gracefully via exception handling

 Notes:
 <html>